 Buying locally and seasonally increases your chances of getting organic, pesticide-free goodies.
 Although it’s become easier to find organic food, smaller farmers often can’t afford the costly process involved in organic certification but are still using natural, clean processes.
 If you’re unsure or want to learn more, don’t be afraid to strike up a conversation with the sellers at your local farmer’s market.
 Plus, veggies and fruit grown off-season are more likely to require the use of chemicals, pesticides, and preservatives such as wax.

 Seasonal diets are just more fun.

 When we take advantage of each season’s bounty, we also get to fully enjoy the uniqueness of each season and connect more organically with the passing of time.
 Spending an afternoon cherry picking or sipping apple cider are classic ways to take in the flavors of autumn.
 We can now enjoy fresh cranberries, beets, cabbage, pumpkin, pomegranates, persimmons, squash, and much more.
-Pumpkins, a fall staple, are amazing for your skin by the way.
-In addition to being hydrating, they contain carotenoids—plant pigments that give them their beautiful orange color—which neutralize free radicals, thereby preventing wrinkles.
+Pumpkins, a fall staple, are amazing for your skin, by the way.
+In addition to being hydrating, they also contain carotenoids—plant pigments that give them their beautiful orange color—which neutralize free radicals, thereby preventing wrinkles.
 Pumpkins are also packed with vitamins A, C, and E.